emfcamp/Website/templates/about/what-to-bring.md

 ## Things Not to Bring
 * Glass bottles: broken glass is a pain to clean up.
 * Pets: The site does not allow dogs or, indeed, any other animals.
-* Things that are on fire: Unless you've cleared them with us beforehand.